Why study physics at CMU?

 Electricity and Magnetism

 Electrostatic fields in vacuum and in dielectrics, magnetic fields associated with constant and variable currents, magnetic materials, Maxwell's equations.
-Prerequisite: PHY 247; MTH 233, MTH 334.
+Prerequisite: PHY 247; MTH 233, 334.

 Introductory Quantum Theory